Our Programs

 Although there is no charge for this program, donations are encouraged and greatly appreciated.
 Consumers find themselves well-pleased with the freedom and quality of life that this program provides for every day living.

-Assistive Device/Equipment:
+Assistive Devices/equipment

 BAIN, Inc. offers assistance with providing assistive devices and equipment necessary to help individuals in living a more productive, independent life.
 To be able to participate in this program, individuals must have a prescription from a medical doctor stating that devices and equipment are needed for this individual to perform tasks independently without assistance.
 Once the prescription is obtained, personnel from an equipment company are contacted to perform an assessment and measurements.
 After proper measurements are completed, the equipment is ordered and delivered to the consumer.
 Although there is no charge for this program, donations are encouraged and